Goi of Baekje: Foreign relations

 Under Goi's reign, Baekje expanded control of the Han River region and gained permanent ascendancy over the remaining states of the Mahan, a loose confederacy in the southwest of the Korean Peninsula.
 He also attacked the borders of Baekje's eastern rival Silla.

 Baekje also changed its defensive posture against the Chinese to an offensive one.
 Goi attacked the Chinese-controlled Lelang commandery and the Daifang commandery when the Chinese launched an attack against the Han River region to disrupt and prevent Baekje's emerging power.
-In 246, according to both the Korean Samguk Sagi and the Chinese Sanguozhi, Baekje went to war against Cao Wei by attacking Daifang and Lelang commanderies, and the Daifang's governor Gong Zun was slain.
+In 246, according to both the Korean Samguk sagi and the Chinese Sanguozhi, Baekje went to war against Cao Wei by attacking Daifang and Lelang commanderies, and Daifang's governor Gong Zun was slain.
 However, fearing that Wei may launch a counterattack, Goi quickly sued for peace by returning his captives.

 In the spring of 286 he sent messengers to Silla to sue for peace and in the winter of that year he died.